danreeves/danreev.es/_posts/2014-01-19-getting-started-with-gulp.md

 [Gulp has 6 methods](https://github.com/gulpjs/gulp/blob/master/docs/API.md): `gulp.task`, `gulp.src`, `gulp.dest`, `gulp.watch`, `gulp.run`, and `gulp.env`.
 The first five are the most important.

 `gulp.task` is used for defining a task.
 You pass it a name and a function to be run.
 When you enter `gulp` to the command line it tries to execute the `default` task but if you pass anything in it will try to do that task, for example `gulp taskone`.
-Using this you can set up different tasks thatyou might run at different times, such as a testing/dev task, where you keep code unminified and create source maps, or a production task, where you minify and concatenate everything.
+Using this you can set up different tasks that you might run at different times, such as a testing/dev task, where you keep code unminified and create source maps, or a production task, where you minify and concatenate everything.

 This can also be done using `gulp.env` which allows you to pass in `--options`.